Coach handbag maker forecasts strong sales as luxury demand rebounds

-Retail & ConsumerCoach handbag maker forecasts strong sales as luxury demand rebounds

-Tapestry Inc (TPR.N) returned to quarterly sales growth after a year and forecast full-year numbers above analysts' estimates as the Coach handbag maker benefits from a strong rebound in demand for luxury goods in North America and China.
+(Reuters) -Tapestry Inc returned to quarterly sales growth after a year and forecast full-year numbers above analysts’ estimates as the Coach handbag maker benefits from a strong rebound in demand for luxury goods in North America and China.

 The results, which pushed the fashion group’s shares 2% higher in early trading on Thursday, underscored a broader comeback for the luxury industry as widespread vaccinations in the United States make people more confident about venturing out and spending on high-end goods.

-Its results mirrored those from European peers Louis Vuitton owner LVMH (LVMH.PA), Hermes (HRMS.PA) and Kering's (PRTP.PA) Gucci, which also reported better-than-expected sales last month. read more
+Its results mirrored those from European peers Louis Vuitton owner LVMH, Hermes and Kering’s Gucci, which also reported better-than-expected sales last month.

 Tapestry, which also owns Kate Spade and Stuart Weitzman, said sales in North America rose by a mid-teens percentage and returned to pre-pandemic levels, while revenue from Mainland China soared about 175% compared to a year ago and was 40% above 2019.